disbr007/disbr007.github.io/index.md

 <br>
 .
 <!--- TODO
-add About Me, Contact Info, Resume--->
+add About Me, Contact Info, Resume, preview images that are smaller, link to high-res images, gif-maker page with examples
+--->